senseexcel/senseexcel/README.md

 ![Connection Edit New Connection Property Panel Wizard Step 4 Success](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Connection-New-Connection-Property-Panel-Wizard-Step-4-Success.png)

 If you complete all steps of the Wizard and your Connection attempt is unsuccessful, you will need to begin the Wizard process again with different parameter values.
-Confirm that your url, user name and password are correct and check with your Qlik Sense administrator for any Virtual Proxy or Header settings that may have been customized in your environment.
+Confirm that your Url, user name and password are correct and check with your Qlik Sense administrator for any Virtual Proxy or Header settings that may have been customized in your environment.

-To exit the Sense Excel Propery Panel press the grey "X" at the top right of the window.
+To exit the Sense Excel Property Panel press the grey "X" at the top right of the window.

-#### 6.1.1 Edit An Existing Connection
+#### 6.1.1 Edit Existing Connection

 Once you have created Connections using either technique you can edit or delete them by doing the following: